What Is Heart Disease?

 Often, risk factors for heart disease can be managed or reduced through simple methods.
 Common risk factors for heart disease include the following:

-Heart Diseases Risks You Can Control
+Heart Diseases Risks You Can Control or Modify

 - Elevated cholesterol